 - MIXED OCCUPANCY

-- Use of a structure for both residential and business purposes.
+- Use of a structure for one or more dwellings and one or more

 - MOBILE HOME

 - A factory-built dwelling constructed on a chassis to facilitate its transportation to a building site.
 A travel trailer or recreational vehicle shall not be construed to be a mobile home.
 Factory-built homes which are permanently placed on foundations, which are commonly known as "modular homes" or "manufactured homes," are also not considered to be mobile homes.

 - A parcel of land which has been planned and improved for the placement of four or more mobile homes for long-term occupancy.